CleverRaven/Cataclysm-DDA/doc/MAGIC.md

 `EXTRA_STAB`            |
 `EXTRA_ELEC_PAIN`       | Multiplier on electric damage received, the result is applied as extra pain.
 `EVASION`               | Flat chance for your character to dodge incoming attacks regardless of other modifiers.
 From 0.0 (no evasion chance) to 1.0 (100% evasion chance).
-`FALL_DAMAGE`           | Affects the ammount of fall damage you take.
+`FALL_DAMAGE`           | Affects the amount of fall damage you take.
 `FATIGUE`               |
 `FOOTSTEP_NOISE`        |
 `FORCEFIELD`            | Chance your character reduces incoming damage to 0.
 From 0.0 (no chance), to 1.0 (100% chance to avoid attacks).
 `HUNGER`                |
-`KNOCKBACK_RESIST`      | The ammount knockback effects you, 0 is the regular ammount, -100 would be double effect, 100 would be no effect
+`KNOCKBACK_RESIST`      | The amount knockback effects you, 0 is the regular amount, -100 would be double effect, 100 would be no effect
-`KNOCKDOWN_RESIST`      | The ammount knockdown effects you, currently *only* having 100 or greater knockdown_resist makes you immune to knockdown
+`KNOCKDOWN_RESIST`      | The amount knockdown effects you, currently *only* having 100 or greater knockdown_resist makes you immune to knockdown
 `LEARNING_FOCUS`        | Amount of bonus focus you have for learning purposes.
 `LUMINATION`            | Character produces light.
 `MAX_HP`                |